 \subsection{Perfect \texorpdfstring{$n$}{}-node chiral flow beyond NN interactions}

 Since the pure $n$-node boson-SGF model does not support the chiral flow, we investigate the prerequisites necessary for achieving a perfect chiral flow in the $n$-node boson-aSGF network.
 When an auxiliary node is coupled to network nodes, it only affects the zero-energy state(s).
-In the following content, we use the periodic boundary condition with $a_{n+j}=a_{j}$.
-The system Hamiltonian is now described by $H_\mathrm{aSGF}^{n} / J_0=\sum_{j=1}^n(i a_{j}^\dagger a_{j+1}+\beta_c a_j^\dagger c)+\text {H.c.}$, which can be block diagonalized using the eigenstates of $n$-node boson-SGF Hamiltonian (see Appendix~\ref{asec:5nodeand6node_SGF} and details of four-node and six-node cases in Appendix~\ref{asec:deri}).
-Analogous to the result of the $n$-node boson-SGF model, the $\pi/2$ hopping phase yields a chiral symmetry for the single-particle Hamiltonian $\mathcal{H}_\mathrm{aSGF}^{n}$:
+In the content that follows, we use periodic boundary conditions with $a_{n+j}=a_{j}$.
+The system Hamiltonian is now described by $H_\mathrm{aSGF}^{n} / J_0=\sum_{j=1}^n(i a_{j}^\dagger a_{j+1}+\beta_c a_j^\dagger c)+\text {H.c.}$, which can be block-diagonalized using the eigenstates of the $n$-node boson-SGF Hamiltonian (see Appendix~\ref{asec:5nodeand6node_SGF} and details of four- and six-node cases in Appendix~\ref{asec:deri}).
+Analogous to the result for the $n$-node boson-SGF model, the $\pi/2$ hopping phase yields a chiral symmetry for the single-particle Hamiltonian $\mathcal{H}_\mathrm{aSGF}^{n}$:

-leading to a symmetric energy spectrum of the system with paired eigenstates.
-Owing to the disparity in zero-energy eigenstates, we separately analyze the scenarios for even and odd values of $n$.
+leading to a symmetric energy spectrum for the system with paired eigenstates.
+Due to the disparity in zero-energy eigenstates, we separately analyze the scenarios for even and odd values of $n$.
 With identical couplings between the auxiliary node and $n$ network nodes, the Hamiltonian can be written as